fuankarion/Vision17/Lab10-NN/readme.md

 ## A Bigger network

-The result on our first network was rather lackluster, but remember it is the smallest network than can be designed, and is still better than a random classification, we are probably heading in the right direction and just need a bigger network to improve the results, let's modify the network touse 10 neurons on the first layer, followed by our current 1 neuron layer.
+The result on our first network was rather lackluster, but remember it is the smallest network than can be designed, and is still better than a random classification, we are probably heading in the right direction and just need a bigger network to improve the results, let's modify the network to use 10 neurons on the first layer, followed by our current 1 neuron layer.

 ```python
 #Define a new neural network model